02 4016 6420

 There are two different kinds of meaning to the Word “Power”.
 The context of Scripture will help to identify the meaning of the word as well as looking at the Greek words.
 One refers to Ability and the other to Authority.
 The Gospel is the Power of God to Save sinners Matthew 28:19 “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost:” In Mark’s Gospel we are told what to teach/preach.
 Mark 16:15 “And he said unto them, Go ye into all the world, and preach the gospel to every creature.”
 Paul tells us the reason that he is not ashamed of preaching the Gospel of Christ.
 Romans 1:16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.”
 Why wasn’t Paul ashamed of the Gospel of Christ? a.
 Paul knew the Substance of the Gospel The Gospel is the good news.
 We have good news to tell the world.
 Christ came to seek and to save the lost.
 It is called the Gospel of Peace.
 Romans 10:15 “And how shall they preach, except they be sent?
 As it is written, How beautiful are the feet of them that preach the gospel of peace, and bring glad tidings of good things!”
 As disciples of the Lord we must be ready to go forth teaching others how they can have peace with God.
 Ephesians 6:15 “And your feet shod with the preparation of the gospel of peace;” b.
 Paul knew the Source of the Gospel There are so many false and distorted gospels today that only have the power to curse people to hell.
 Those that preach a false gospel will one day pay for their evil.
 Galatians 1:6-9 “I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel: Which is not another; but there be some that trouble you, and would pervert the gospel of Christ.
 But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed.
 As we said before, so say I now again, If any man preach any other gospel unto you than that ye have received, let him be accursed.”
 It is the Gospel of Christ that has the power to save sinners from hell.
 1 Corinthians 15:1-4 “Moreover, brethren, I declare unto you the gospel which I preached unto you, which also ye have received, and wherein ye stand; By which also ye are saved, if ye keep in memory what I preached unto you, unless ye have believed in vain.
 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures:” c.
 Paul knew the Strength of the Gospel.
 Romans 1:16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.”
 The power is found in the Cross of Christ, for it is the blood of Christ that has the power to cleanse a sin stained soul.
 1 Corinthians 1:18 “For the preaching of the cross is to them that perish foolishness; but unto us which are saved it is the power of God.”
 A person can only have victory over death and hell in Christ alone.
 Barnes said, “God alone is the author of this victory.
 He formed the plan; he executed it in the gift of his Son; and he gives it to us personally when we come to die.”
 1 Corinthians 15:55-57 “O death, where is thy sting?
 O grave, where is thy victory?
 The sting of death is sin; and the strength of sin is the law.
 But thanks be to God, which giveth us the victory through our Lord Jesus Christ.”
 CH Spurgeon once “The Gospel is preached in the ears of all—it only comes with power to some.
 The power that is in the Gospel does not lie in the eloquence of the preacher, otherwise men would be the converters of souls.
 Nor does it lie in the preacher’s learning, otherwise it would consist in the wisdom of man.”
 1 Corinthians 2:4-5 “And my speech and my preaching was not with enticing words of man's wisdom, but in demonstration of the Spirit and of power: vs 5 That your faith should not stand in the wisdom of men, but in the power of God.”
 It is the preacher’s responsibility to preach the Word as it is written, and it is the Holy Spirit’s business to work through the Word in people’s lives.
 Paul’s preaching may not have been inspiring on a human level, but on a spiritual level it had power because he stuck to preaching the powerful Word of God.
 To know that God works together for good in the life of His people is one thing, but it is another thing to begin to thank God for what He allows in our life.
 It is good to grow to understand the heart of God in the midst of a storm.
 Job, Paul, Jonah, and David were faced with distinct trials and struggles and in the middle of their anguish they understood the heart of God.
 As a matter of fact, James exhorts us to count it all joy when we are faced with different kinds of trials.

 Trials that Work us James 1:2-4 “My brethren, count it all joy when ye fall into divers temptations; Knowing this, that the trying of your faith worketh patience.
 But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.”
 James states that trials test our faith, and in the process, work character in our life.
 Trials teach us how to be content.
 Philippians 4:11 Trials that Make us Job 23:10-11”But he knoweth the way that I take: when he hath tried me, I shall come forth as gold.
 My foot hath held his steps, his way have I kept, and not declined.”
 You know the story of Job who lost many things in his life – his business, his children, and his health.
 Job was tested greatly.
 However, he soon understood that in his darkest hour God was making him.
 Job said, “I shall come forth as gold.”
 Trials that Help us Jonah 2:1-4 Then Jonah prayed unto the LORD his God out of the fish's belly, And said, I cried by reason of mine affliction unto the LORD, and he heard me; out of the belly of hell cried I, and thou heardest my voice.
 For thou hadst cast me into the deep, in the midst of the seas; and the floods compassed me about: all thy billows and thy waves passed over me.
 Then I said, I am cast out of thy sight; yet I will look again toward thy holy temple.
 It is never wise to go against God’s calling.
 God will never leave His children but will chastise them.
 (Proverbs 3:11-12) Jonah’s problem was that he lost his focus, and his vision was marred by bitterness.
 God prepared a great storm for a purpose.
 God wanted Jonah to refocus and to return to a life in the will of God.
 Jonah said, “Yet I will look again toward thy holy temple.”
 Trials that Break us Psalm 51:17 “The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.”
 When you read the Scriptures you will notice that God is not a respecter of persons, even a person who has a heart for God.
 As the Word of God states in Galatians 6:7 “Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.”
 Please note that not all trials are a result of sin.
 However, David paid a great price and Psalm 51 is a Psalm of David’s repentance.
 Through David’s storm, and God’s mercy, David realised that God delights in broken people that take God seriously.
 It has been said, “Sin will take you farther than you want to go, keep you longer than you want to stay, and cost you more than you want to pay.”
 Trials that Humble us 2 Corinthians 12:7-10 “And lest I should be exalted above measure through the abundance of the revelations, there was given to me a thorn in the flesh, the messenger of Satan to buffet me, lest I should be exalted above measure.
 For this thing I besought the Lord thrice, that it might depart from me.
 And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.
 Therefore I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ's sake: for when I am weak, then am I strong.”
 For any Christian to finish well, the grace of God is key; and the grace of God is given to the lowly.
 Paul would have never finished what God called him to do without God’s grace.
 1 Corinthians 15:10 “But by the grace of God I am what I am: and his grace which was bestowed upon me was not in vain; but I laboured more abundantly than they all: yet not I, but the grace of God which was with me.”
-Paul realised when his prayers were not answered the way he wished, that God’s strength is made perfect in weakness; for when we are weak, then we are strong in God's grace through Christ.
-We live in a sin cursed world with wickedness on the increase.
-Many are affected by the evil that we see around us, but one thing is for certain, God is not to be blamed.
+Paul realised when his prayers were not answered the way he wished, that God’s strength is made perfect in weakness; for when we are weak, then we are strong in God's grace through Christ. |

 Categories